realskyquest/duckhunt-clone/README.md

 Vite and Phaser.js 3 were used in the creation of the game, with realskyquest's artwork and Pixabay's music.

-use run.py to build and view neutralinojs app

 npm install -- install modules
 npm run dev -- test the game in local host
 npm run build -- make build